paulmooreparks/SetAssociativeCache/README.md

     linked list, in order to keep it CPU-cache friendly.

     If we decide later that a least-frequently used cache (LFU) cache is more appropriate, we can change LruArrayCache to LfuArrayCache.
-We could also add new policy classes with other implementations. */
+We could also add new classes with other implementations. */

     var coupleCache = new LruArrayCache<string, string>(2, 4);